itayzahor/Arkanoid/README.md

 the goal is to hit all the breaks without losing the balls.

 # Running the game
-In order to run the game you need to open the a java project and add all classes in the src folder.
+In order to run the game you need to

+1. open a java project
+2. add all classes in the src folder.
-In addition you need to add the biuoop-1.4.jar file to the project.
+3. you need to add the biuoop-1.4.jar file to the project.

-In the end, just run the class Ass6Game.java.
+4. run the class Ass6Game.java.

 # About
 The game is constracted with 3 levels.